 Students enrolled in this combined program may be eligible for exchange programs through either faculty in Year Six.The student must satisfy both Program Directors that his or her course load is appropriately balanced before permission will be given to participate in an exchange program.

 Students in this combined program must meet the following progression standards.
 Students enrolled in first-year HBA (Year Three) must attain a standing in the top half of the HBA1 Class.
 Students enrolled in first year Law (Year Four) must attain a standing in the top half of the Law first year class.
 In Years Five and Six, students must attain a minimum weighted average of 75% in their 4000 level HBA courses and a B average in their Law courses.

 Failure to Meet Progression Standards Dean's Honor List

-At the Richard Ivey School of Business, students are considered for the Dean's Honor List during their first year of HBA.
-Students enrolled in Years Five and Six of the combined degree program are considered for the Dean's Honor List in Year Six only.
-Only grades obtained in 4000-level Business courses will be used in calculating averages for the purpose of determination of Dean's Honor List standing.
-The Dean's Honor List for HBA2 typically includes the top 25% of all of HBA2 and is determined by vote of the teaching faculty.
-Courses taken outside the Business School are excluded.
-Calculations for Ivey Scholar and Gold Medals are completed in the same way.
+Students enrolled in Years Five and Six of the combined program are considered for the Dean's Honor List at the Business School in Year Six only.
+Only grades obtained in 4000 level courses will be used in calculating averages for determining Dean's Honor List standing.
+Courses taken on exchange and courses taken outside the Business School are excluded.
+The Dean's Honors List for HBA2 typically includes the top 25% of all of the class and is determined by vote of the teaching faculty.
+Those who stand on the Dean's Honors List over all 3000 and 4000 level courses taken at the Business School at the completion of the combined program will graduate as Ivey Scholars.

 A student who takes Law courses totaling at least 12 credit hours in each of Years Five and Six of the combined program is considered for the Dean's Honor List at the Faculty of Law in that year on the basis of those courses.